The Disciplinary Procedures of the Executive Committee of Yale College

 - The student may make a statement of reasonable length to the hearing panel.

-- If a factfinder has conducted a review, the student or members of the committee may request the factfinder to explain his or her report.
+- If a factfinder has conducted a review, the student or members of the committee may request the factfinder to explain their report.

 - When invited to a hearing, witnesses or the reporting person will address the hearing panel and answer questions.